srlinuxeurope/DCFPartnerHackathon/hackathon/activities/srlinux-i-custom-cli/README.md

 As expected, the usage string shows the command with the arguments as they have been provided in the plugin code via the Syntax object.
 All arguments appear as optional and there is a help string for each.

 Try to enter the following command:
-`show bgp-by network-instance default peer-address 10.64.51.1 bgp-group eBGP-transit-v4`
+`show bgp-by network-instance default peer-address fe80::18e4:13ff:feff:2%ethernet-1/50.0 bgp-group spine`

-The parameter names (network-instance, peer-address, peer-as, bgp-group) can be auto-completed with the `<tab>` key, but the values (default, 10.64.51.1, eBGP-transit-v4) can't be autocompleted yet.
+The parameter names (network-instance, peer-address, peer-as, bgp-group) can be auto-completed with the `<tab>` key, but the values (default, fe80::18e4:13ff:feff:2%ethernet-1/50.0, spine) can't be autocompleted yet.
 SR Linux offers the 'suggestions' options for this purpose.

 Return to the [skeleton.py](solutions/skeleton.py) file you have been editing and add the `suggestions` lines to your `load()` method.